erlendps/django-anon-lockout/README.md

 Django anonymous lockout is a simple django module for keeping track of failed loging attemps to an endpoint that is protected by some password, but does not require authentication with an authentication backend.

+It works by fetching the IP of the one making the attempt.
+If the attempt is successful, it stores this and the resource can be shown.
+If the attempt fails, the session connected to the attempt get's it's `failed_in_row` field incremented.
+If this counter exceeds the threshold (default 100), the IP address is locked out for `LOCKOUT_DURATION` time (default 1 day).
+The only time the counter is reset, is after this lockout has expired.

 ## Installation

 Djano anonymous lockout can be installed with pip: